-We use a dental drill to remove all decay from a cavity and to change the shape of the hole in the tooth so it can firmly hold the permanent filling material.
+A dental drill can remove all decay from a cavity and change the shape of the hole in a tooth so it can firmly hold the permanent filling material.
 The most expensive drills use electricity, but some drills are powered by people instead of electricity.

-Village dental workers in the mountains of western Mexico use bicycle power to make compressed air, which runs a high speed drill.
+Village dental workers in the mountains of western Mexico use bicycle power to make compressed air, which runs a high-speed drill.